adopt-liveview/adopt-liveview/priv/pages/2025/12-09-v2-events-en_US.md

 ## How do they work?

 Let's talk about [`handle_event/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#c:handle_event/3).
 This function is a callback that is only necessary if your LiveView has any event.
-For each event in your HTML code you need a corresponding `def handle_event("your_event", _params, socket)`.
-The three arguments that this callback receive are, respectively:
+For each event in your HTML code, you need a corresponding `def handle_event("your_event", _params, socket)`.
+The three arguments that this callback receives are, respectively:

 %{
 title: "Reminder about callbacks!",